-In each semester you will take a range of modules that look at a particular period, theme or event in the History of Art, situating it in relation to the different ways in which it has been understood or approached.
-You will also be introduced to theoretical and methodological frameworks for thinking about art and art history.
-Modules are taught weekly though a combination of lectures and seminars in groups of ten to twelve students.
+In each semester you will take up to two Histories modules that look at a particular period, theme, or event in the History of Art, situating it in relation to the different ways in which it has been understood or approached.
+These modules are taught weekly through one lecture and one seminar (in groups of ten to twelve students).